Trippy cover versions of festive classics.

 More experimental is The Movement’s’ Little Drummer Boy, which is notably for a lack of drums, turning the traditional track into a swirling, ethereal mass of keyboards and guitars that is eerie stuff – the soundtrack of a bad trip, perhaps.
 Psychic Ills grind out a pumping, rocking, keyboard-led and down ‘n’ dirty garage psych version of Run Rudolph Run that is a guaranteed dance floor filler.
 Admittedly, this is a hard song to go wrong with, but this version is pretty damn cool.

 Dead Meadows’ Mele Kalikimaka is possibly the most eccentric number here, a slow, industrial plodder that is weirdly discordant.
 It definitely has the feel of a song recorded under the influence of a powerful sedative.
 Much livelier is He 5’s Jingle Bells, which mixes in other Christmas favourites in a classically 1960s guitar instrumental number.
-This is classic guitar pop, completely with impressive psychedelic freak out in the middle.
+This is classic guitar pop, complete with impressive psychedelic freak out in the middle.

 The album closes with it’s biggest name contributor, Iggy Pop, performing White Christmas (here described as the Guitar Stooge Version).
-This is more restrained that you might expect – more fuzztone guitar and gentle tickling that full out rocking, with Iggy crooning as best as you could expect.
+This is more restrained than you might expect – more fuzztone guitar and gentle tickling that full out rocking, with Iggy crooning as best as you could expect.
 This is a song that’s been murdered by a lot of people, and Iggy’s version is better than most reconstructions.
 It’s a good number to end on.

 You might recoil at the very thought of Christmas music, and if that’s the case, this might not change you mind.
 But if you have a love of Sixties rock ‘n’ roll and figure that if you have to hear Christmas song then at least they should sound good, then this oddball collection might be just the stocking filler you’ve been looking for.